 It would be useful to scrutinise what preparation was done between late December and March and why we have failed on so many levels.
 Moreover, the lack of a genuine apology from your Cabinet colleagues for the shambolic way in which PPE has been managed and care homes have been turned into slaughter houses, begs for some soul searching and brings into disrepute the culture within government, he said.

 British doctors and health workers have continuously raised the alarm about a lack of sufficient protective kit to treat potential coronavirus patients, potentially exposing themselves and putting vulnerable patients at risk.

 The total number of confirmed cases in the UK have reached 1,29,044 and 17,337 people have died.

 Globally, more than 170,000 people have died and over 2.5 million people have been infected by the coronavirus, according to data maintained by Johns Hopkins University.

-On a personal note, Khashu is complimentary about Johnson's message to the NHS after being discharged following his COVID-19 hospitalisation and also wished his partner, Carrie Symonds, a safe pregnancy.
+On a personal note, Khashu is complimentary about Johnson’s message to the NHS after being discharged following his COVID-19 hospitalization and also wished his partner, Carrie Symonds, a safe pregnancy.

 I wish you a speedy recovery.
 I wish you and Carrie all the best for the rest of the pregnancy and best wishes for the new arrival.
 If the critical illness hasn’t transformed you enough, I am sure fatherhood will.